 Are there any problems with stents?

 The main problem with stents is that they can get blocked.
-This is usually caused by the pancreatic cancer growing through the stent.
-Bile can also build-up in a biliary stent.
+This is usually caused by the cancer growing through the stent, or a build-up of bile in a biliary stent.
 If this happens another stent can be put in to treat the blockage.

 Signs of infection include tummy pain, aching muscles, high temperature or shivering.
-If this happens contact your GP.
-This can be treated with antibiotics, and the stent can be replaced.
+If this happens go to your local accident and emergency (A&E) department.
+Antibiotics can treat the infection and the stent can be replaced.

-Signs that there may be a problem include tummy pain, fever or shivering.
-The symptoms that you had before the stent was put in may also return.
-It is important you speak to your doctor or nurse if you get any of these symptoms.
-They can decide if you need antibiotics or if the stent needs to be replaced.
+Signs that there may be a problem include tummy pain.
+The symptoms you had before the stent was put in may also come back.
+Speak to your doctor or nurse if you get any of these symptoms – they can decide if the stent needs to be replaced.

 Resting and having soft foods and fluids can help these symptoms to settle down.
 But if they are more severe you may need to go back to hospital.

-Review date February 2019
+Review date February 2021